Skirball Institute of Biomolecular Medicine Education

 We also offer a select number of summer research fellowships to first-year medical students, who spend eight weeks in the laboratories of faculty in the Skirball Institute or the Department of Cell Biology.
 Medical students can also complete research concentrations in our faculty labs.

-Outside of the lab, our events series brings faculty and trainees together from across NYU Langone and includes weekly works in progress presentations in which PhD students discuss their ongoing research.
+Outside of the lab, our events series brings faculty and trainees together from across NYU Langone.
+Events include seminars by visiting scientists and weekly works in progress presentations in which graduate students discuss their ongoing research with fellow students and faculty, gaining experience in the art of presentation.

 PhD Training Programs